Beyond Quantum Cluster Theories: Multiscale Approaches for Strongly Correlated Systems: Numerical methods to represent vertex functions

 \section{Numerical methods to represent vertex functions}

-The various methods described above in principle provide nonlocal corrections to the conventional dynamical mean field theory or additional nonlocal corrections in the case of the dynamical cluster approximation or cellular dynamical mean field theory.
+The various methods described above in principle provide nonlocal corrections to the conventional dynamical mean field theory or additional nonlocal corrections in the case of the dynamical cluster approximation or the cellular dynamical mean field theory.
 The ultimate goal is to attain a better approximation to the exact solution.
-The physically most interesting regimes are often in the intermediate coupling away from the non-trivial limits that could serve as a good basis for perturbative treatments.
-After all, all these methods are based on some truncation with respect to the interaction or more complicated object as that of the ``dual" variables approach.
+The physically most interesting regimes are often in the intermediate coupling away from the trivial limits that could serve as a good basis for perturbative treatments.
+After all, all considered methods are based on some truncation with respect to the interaction or more complicated objects as those in the ``dual" variables approach.
 Moreover, the actual numerical implementation is sometimes rather challenging.
-Unlike the DMFT in which only single particle quantities are involved in the self-consistent equations, the storage requirement of two particle vertex function is increased by two powers of the space-time grid size.
-Simply storing those vertices is in itself a rather difficult ask.
+Unlike DMFT where only single particle quantities are involved in the self-consistent equations, the storage requirement of two particle vertex functions is increased by two powers of the space-time grid size.
+Simply storing those vertices is in itself a rather difficult task.
 Of course, that largely depends on the interaction and the temperature range.
-One can naively expect that the intermediate interaction at low temperature would require more fine resolution in the space-time grid.
-For high temperature and at very weak or very strong coupling, a rather sparse grid for discretizing space-time functions could be sufficient.
+One can naively expect that more fine resolution in the space-time grid is needed for intermediate interactions and low temperatures.
+For high temperature and very weak or very strong coupling, a rather sparse grid for discretizing the space-time functions could be sufficient.

-The above storage problem can be resolved to an extent in today's machines with tens of thousands of computing nodes.
+The above storage problem can be resolved to an extent in today's clusters with tens of thousands of computing nodes.
 How to efficiently manipulate an object with such large memory requirement, and involving all-to-all memory swaps, is an active research problem in computer science. \cite{Wagle_etal_2018,k_tam_13} Altogether, with the improvement of computer hardware and better implementations, the storage problem can be mitigated.